opendatahub-io/odh-manifests/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Workaround (if any)**
+Any manual steps that allow you to resolve the issue

 **Open Data Hub Version**
 Please attach relevant kfdef manifest if applicable